moonpiedumplings/moonpiedumplings.github.io/projects/build-server-4/index.md

 # Why the switch?

 I was working on configuring rootless podman via ansible, but I had trouble because the tooling was incomplete.
-Ansible is a suboptiomal way to manage containers, and rootless podman can't manage it's own services.
+Ansible is a suboptiomal way to manage containers, and rootless podman can't manage its own services.

 For the whole journey, see the [previous post](../build-server-3/#systemd-integration)